-The salon with start at 6.00 p.m. on Wednesday 1st April with an evening session followed by a three course evening meal and finish with lunch on Friday 3rd April.
+The salon will start at 6.00 p.m. on Wednesday 1st April with an evening session followed by a three course meal and finish with lunch on Friday 3rd April.

 A stillness we can carry with us is the doorway to any real forward movement in our outer world, whether in our relationships, our work or our self development.
 Join David Whyte for a scintillating but easeful look at joining the ability for rest with the necessity for action.

 When we wish to act bravely we often leave a centered stillness behind.
 Courage is often a word that tempts us to think outwardly, to run bravely against opposing fire, to do something under besieging circumstance, and perhaps, above all, to be seen to do it in public; celebrated in story, rewarded with medals, given the accolade, but a look at its linguistic origins is to look in a more interior direction and toward its original template, the old Norman French, Coeur, or heart.